ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

        For example: `ssh root@45.123.122.12`

 ## Step 1.
-Configure a Sysdig agent to collect metrics from the bare metal server
+Configure a monitoring agent to collect metrics from the bare metal server
 {: #baremetal_linux_step1}

-You must install a Sysdig agent to collect and forward metrics from a bare metal server to an {{site.data.keyword.mon_full_notm}} instance.
+You must install a monitoring agent to collect and forward metrics from a bare metal server to an {{site.data.keyword.mon_full_notm}} instance.

-Complete the following steps from the command line to install a Sysdig agent:
+Complete the following steps from the command line to install a monitoring agent:

 1. Obtain the Sysdig access key.
 For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key_ibm_cloud_ui).

 2. Obtain the ingestion URL.
 For more information, see [Sysdig collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

-3. Deploy the Sysdig agent.
+3. Deploy the monitoring agent.
 Run the following command:

     ```
     curl -sL https://ibm.biz/install-sysdig-agent | sudo bash -s -- --access_key SYSDIG_ACCESS_KEY --collector COLLECTOR_ENDPOINT --collector_port 6443 --secure false --tags TAG_DATA --additional_conf 'sysdig_capture_enabled: false'